ashleyerffmeyer/giftastic-tv/README.md

 When the user clicks one of the still GIPHY images, the gif animates.
 If the user clicks the gif again, it stops playing.

-Above every gif, its rating is displayed.
+Below every gif, its title and rating is displayed.

 A form on the page takes a value from the user input box and adds it to the list of TV show buttons.
 This is achieved by a function call that takes each topic in an array of TV shows and remakes the buttons on the page.